 REC Group is Europe’s largest manufacturer of solar panels, and has offices in Europe, the United States, Asia, and Australia.
 The company was founded in Norway in 1996 and manufactures its solar panels in Singapore.
-REC solar panels are an increasingly popular option in quotes to shoppers comparing solar offers on the EnergySage Solar Marketplace.
+With their new Alpha and Alpha-black series of solar panels, REC has introduced a high-powered solar panel that competes with other excellent brands in the market.
+As a result, REC solar panels are an increasingly popular option in quotes to shoppers comparing solar offers on the EnergySage Solar Marketplace.

-REC solar panels: Twinpeak 2, Twinpeak 2 BLK2, Twinpeak 2 Mono, Twinpeak 2S 72, and N-Peak series
+REC solar panels: Twinpeak 2, N-Peak and the new Alpha series

-REC offers six series of solar panels for residential and commercial systems:
+REC offers several different series of solar panels for residential and commercial systems, with their new focus on the high-powered Alpha and Alpha Black series for homeowners:

 - Twinpeak 2